Dasharo/docs/docs/variants/msi_z690/initial-deployment.md

 ## Initial deployment using DTS

-Please check [Dasharo zero-touch initial deployment section](../../dasharo-tools-suite/documentation.md#dasharo-zero-touch-initial-deployment) and use latest DTS version from [releases page](../../dasharo-tools-suite/releases.md).
+To ensure a smooth deployment process, it is recommended to use the latest version of DTS available from the [releases page](../../dasharo-tools-suite/releases.md).
+Once you have obtained it, you can then proceed with following the [Dasharo zero-touch initial deployment section](../../dasharo-tools-suite/documentation.md#dasharo-zero-touch-initial-deployment) procedure.
+This will help you set up Dasharo effectively and without manual intervention.

 ## Initial deployment manually